-Shift.com is an e-commerce platform that makes buying and selling cars feel easy, trustworthy, and fun.
-But it didn’t used to be that way.
+Shift is an eComm platform that makes buying and selling cars feel easy and trustworthy.
+But it didn’t start out that way.

-Despite the positioning as a stress-free online car buying experience, customers found it just as bad as an old-school dealership.
+Despite the “stress-free, fully online” positioning, customers found it just as bad as an old-school dealership.

 Operations too heavily on sales advisors using inefficient processes and questionable dealership tactics.
-The few online portions were inadequately designed and written.
+The few online portions were hastily executed.
 This led to an overall hostile experience that converted low and canceled high.

 OBJECTIVES

-• Transform checkout into a delightful and trustworthy online experience
+• Transform checkout into a delightful and trustworthy experience

 • Expand gross profit per unit via new operational efficiencies (OKR #1)